aleichter/financial-portfolio/README.md

 # A learning event log for EventSourcing and EventStore
 ## Motivation
-At some point over the last two years I became fascinated with EventSourcing.
+At some point in 2020 I became fascinated with EventSourcing.
 It started with a talk from Martin Fowler that I watched while doing research on Event Driven Architecture in preparation for a heavy transaction based project. [<sup>1</sup>](#footnotes) This repo is to document my own journey that started with EventSourcing but expanded to multiple tangents that cover a wide variety of topics including:  EventSourcing, EventStore (https://www.eventstore.com/), Domain Driven Design (DDD), Event Storming, Command Query Responsibility Segregation (CQRS), Test Driven Development (TDD), Immutables, NodeJs, TypeScript, gRPC, Envoy, Keycloak, and more.

 ## Projects
 financial-portfolio - parent project